Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Photon bounds

 \bea &&-2\leq\frac{a (2 w^{(x_1)}_{01}-27 a (a (a w^{(x_1)}_{02}+w^{(x_1)}_{11})+w^{(x_1)}_{20}))+2 w^{(x_1)}_{10}}{a w^{(x_1)}_{01}+1}\leq 2,\nonumber\\ &&-1\leq \frac{3 (a(9 a (a (a (27 a (a (w^{(x_1)}_{03} a+w^{(x_1)}_{12})+w^{(x_1)}_{21})-4 w^{(x_1)}_{02}+27 w^{(x_1)}_{30}-4 w^{(x_1)}_{11})-4 w^{(x_1)}_{20})+w^{(x_1)}_{01})+1)}{a w^{(x_1)}_{01}+1} \leq 3, \nonumber\\ \eea where as before we have used the notation $\frac{\mw^{(x_1)}_{p,q}}{\mw^{(x_1)}_{1,0}}=w^{(x_1)}_{pq}$ and the range of $a$ has been specified in \eqref{rangeofaph}.
 The coefficients $w^{(x_1)}_{ij}$ are related to the EFT expansion as follows , \bea w^{(x_1)}_{01}&=&\frac{-3 g_3 -x_1 f_3}{2g_2+2 x_1f_2},\qquad~~~~~~~~~~~~ w^{(x_1)}_{02}=\frac{3(g_{6,1}-g_{6,2}+g_{6,3}) +x_1 f_{6,1}}{2g_2+ 2x_1f_2} \nonumber\\ w^{(x_1)}_{20}&=& \frac{2(g_{4,1}+2g_{4,2})+x_1 4f_4}{2g_2+ 2x_1f_2},\qquad w^{(x_1)}_{11}=\frac{(-5 g_{5,1}-3 g_{5,2})-x_1 2f_5}{2g_2+ 2x_1f_2} \,, \eea where, $\mw^{(x_1)}_{1,0}=2g_2+ 2x_1f_2$.
 Before solving these constraints and getting bounds, we want to point some salient features of our inequalities.
 The positivity of $\mathcal{W}_{1,0}$ \eqref{wn0} gives us: \bea g_2+x_1 f_2 \ge 0 \, , \eea In particular this translates to $g_2 \pm f_2 \ge 0$ in other words $a_1, a_2 \ge 0$.
 After expanding $F_2+ x_1 F_1$ in $\tilde{z},a$ we can use relation \eqref{w01} which translates to the following: \bea -27 a^2 (-2 g_2 -2 x_1 f_2+ 3 a g_3 + a x_1 f_3 ) <0 \,. \nonumber \eea Firstly we note that if $f_2=\pm g_2$ then, since the above relation has to hold for all $x_1 \in [-1,1]$ and all $-\frac{5 M^2}{37}<a< \frac{2 M^2}{3}$, we get $f_3 =\pm 3 g_3$, the reasoning is as follows.
 Suppose $f_2=\pm g_2$ then by looking at $x_1=\mp 1$ we get \bea a(3 g_3 \mp f_3) >0, ~ \forall -\frac{5 M^2}{37}<a< \frac{2 M^2}{3} \,. \nonumber \eea which gives us the result.
 In particular for the $f_2=g_2$ case we note that if we truncate to 6-derivatives there is no difference between the massless scalar case and this one since $F_1=F_2$.
 This gives us \be \frac{-3.44}{M^2}< \frac{f_3}{f_2}<\frac{1}{M^2} \ee Secondly if $g_2 +x_1 f_2 \neq 0 $ then from \eqref{w01p} we have \be \frac{-4.902}{M^2}< \frac{g_3+ x_1 \frac{f_3}{3}}{g_2 + x_1 f_2}<\frac{1}{M^2} \ee

-These are in good agreement with the results of \cite{vichi}.
+These can be compared with the results in table 1 in \cite{vichi} and we can see that there is decent agreement.
 We can in fact use the above relations to get region plots as shown in the figure below.
 We have benchmarked where different theories lie in this allowed space of EFT's.
+These regions can also be compared with the ones in figure 1 in \cite{vichi} and we note that our method gives a rectangular region for the left figure whereas the right figure is identical.

 Furthermore, whenever we have $f_2=k g_2$ with $k \in [0,1]$ we can see the space of allowed theories as in this case by choosing a suitable $x_1$ one can make $g_2+x_1 f_2=0$.
 The plot is shown below.